andens/vue-dnd-list/README.md

 The `scrollContainerEvents` property is an object of event handlers that are bound to the scroll container.
 Defaults to null.

+The `autoscrollTopSpeed` property is the maximum scroll speed when autoscrolling.

+The `autoscrollTopSpeedProtrusion` is the protrusion at which the autoscroll reaches its maximum scroll speed.

 The slot content is repeated for each element in `v-model` and scoped with the following data:

 * `listItem` - Element data of `v-model`.